Bernard M. Oliver

-Bernard M. Oliver (May 17, 1916 – November 23, 1995), also known as Barney Oliver, was a scientist who made contributions in many fields, including radar, television, and computers.
-He was the founder and director of Hewlett Packard (HP) laboratories until his retirement in 1981.
+Bernard More Oliver (May 17, 1916 – November 23, 1995) also known as Barney Oliver, was an American engineer who made contributions in many fields, including radar, television, and computers.
+He was the founder and director of Hewlett-Packard (HP) laboratories until his retirement in 1981.
 He is also a recognized pioneer in the search for extraterrestrial intelligence (SETI).
 Oliver was president of the Institute of Electrical and Electronics Engineers in 1965.
-In 1986, Oliver was a National Medal of Science recipient for Engineering Science and on February 11, 2004 it was announced that Oliver had been inducted into the National Inventors Hall of Fame.

-Oliver was elected to the National Academy of Sciences in 1973, received the National Medal of Science in 1986, and was inducted into the National Inventors Hall of Fame in 2004.
-The asteroid (2177) Oliver is named after him.
+In 1973, Oliver was elected to the National Academy of Sciences.
+In 1986, Oliver received the National Medal of Science for Engineering Science.
+In 2004, Oliver was inducted into the National Inventors Hall of Fame.
+The asteroid, 2177 Oliver, is named after him.

+Early life and education

+Bernard (Barney) More Oliver, born to Margaret (née More) and William Oliver, was a native of Santa Cruz, California, grew up on a ranch in the Soquel Valley, and at age 19, received an undergraduate degree from Stanford in 1935.
+He then obtained a master's degree from the university in 1936 and went to Germany for a year on a scholarship, and returned to complete a Ph.D. magna cum laude by 1939, receiving the degree in 1940 from Caltech.